ethereum.shanghai.transactions

 decode_transaction

-Decode a transaction.
+Decode a transaction from its RLP or typed transaction format.
 Needed because non-legacy transactions aren't RLP.

 """